So you’ve followed our Raspberry Pi Pico getting started guide and got the onboard LED flashing, so what’s next?

 - Stop debugging by clicking the Red Square (Shift + F5) debug icon in the to pane.

 - Press Ctrl + A then X to exit the minicom session.

 This guide has shown how to set up a Visual Studio Code programming environment on a Raspberry Pi 4B or Pi 400 for C/C++ development on the Pico.

-The Hello Serial example program was built and run demonstrating use of the SWD interface and serial terminal to view output.
+The Hello Serial example program was built and run demonstrating use of the SWD interface and serial terminal to view the output.

-You should now be all set up to explore over 70 code examples which cover the Pico’s RP2040 chip functions by loading and running them in a similar way.
+You should now be all set up to explore over 70 code examples that cover the Pico’s RP2040 chip functions by loading and running them in a similar way.
 Each program has its own subdirectory and many have a README file with technical details.